 As you may have spotted in some previous posts, I have changed the suspension, wheels and tyres on the van for something a little chunkier.
 I must admit it was a tough decision to make, as I really like the lowered look with 18 inch alloys, its part of the reason I bought it after all.

-But now, about 2 months into ownership of the T4 van, it was starting to dawn on me that the lowered look and alloys might not be the best choice for the way I use the van.
-You see, I spend a lot of time travelling down Devon and Cornwall lanes to either surf spots or climbing venues on Dartmoor, and the state of the lanes are, at times, absolutely shocking.
+But now, about 2 months into ownership of the T4 van, it was starting to dawn on me that the lowered look and alloys are not the best choice for the way I use the van.
+You see, I spend a lot of time travelling down Devon and Cornwall lanes to either surf spots or climbing venues on Dartmoor.
+The state of the lanes are, at times, absolutely shocking.

-It seemed that a fair few T4 owners are fed up with the state of the roads in England, and are opting to for a bit more comfort and strength by fitting larger side-wall tyres to standard 15 or 16 inch wheels.
+It seemed that a fair few T4 owners are fed up with the state of the roads in England.
+A lot are opting for a bit more comfort and strength by fitting larger side-wall tyres to standard 15 or 16 inch wheels.
 So I bit the bullet, and decided to raise the suspension and run some all terrain tyres on standard 15 inch VW steel wheels.

 15 inch steel wheels

-I was pretty lucky, I managed to pick up 4 steel wheels for £50 locally and Kwik Fit removed the old tyres for free.
+I must admit I was pretty lucky.
+I managed to pick up 4 steel wheels for £50 locally and Kwik Fit removed the old tyres for free.

 Next came the paint which was just normal rattle cans found at any motor factors.
 I started with a few layers of red primer, and the following day it was on the “wheel silver” paint.

-It wasn't a show winning finish, but more than adequate for my intended use, especially when trundling around the local lanes with mud, horse poo and pot holes!
+It wasn’t a show winning finish, but more than adequate for my intended use.
+Especially when I’m going to be trundling around the local lanes with mud, horse poo and pot holes!

 All terrain tyres

-When it came to sourcing the tyres, I did some research online and found that 215/75/15 are about as big as you can go without having to grind away parts of the bumpers at the front and rear.
+When it came to sourcing the tyres, I did some research online.
+It turns out that 215/75/15 is about as big as you can go without having to grind away parts of the bumpers at the front and rear.

 So I started to compare tyre prices online, the BF Goodrich All Terrain was on my list, but was a just a bit to expensive for me.
-So coming in at second best for me was the Falken Wildpeak All Terrain tyre for just under £60 each.
+So coming in at second best for me was the Falken Wildpeak All Terrain tyre for around £70-£80 each.
 Another option was the General Grabber, but the good reviews of the Falkens swayed my decision.

-So tyres were ordered and arrived in a couple of days.
-They looked pretty awesome in the flesh, much better than the online catalogue photos!
-It was straight down to Quik Fit, where the lads put the tyres on the newly painted rims, fitted valves and balanced them up.
+So I ordered the tyres and they arrived in a couple of days.
+They looked pretty awesome in the flesh, better than the online catalogue photos!
+Then it was straight down to Quik Fit.
+The lads put the tyres on the newly painted rims, fitted valves and balanced them up.
 The price for this?
 A £10 donation to their coffee break fund!
-It seems the guys were really interested in the ability to fit all terrains to a Transporter, so did it on the cheap!
+The guys were really interested in the ability to fit all terrains to a Transporter, so did it on the cheap!

 Raising the suspension

 Raising the suspension was just the reverse of the lowering process.
-It involves jacking the rear of the car up, securing on axles stands, removing the shock absorbers and lowering the trailing arms until the springs come out.
+Firstly you jack up the rear of the van up and securing on axles stands.
+Then you can remove the shock absorbers and lowering the trailing arms until the springs come out.

 I bought brand new standard height springs and shocks and had the rear changed over in a couple of hours.
 Raising the front end was just a case of winding up the big nuts on the end of the torsion bars.
-Luckily they hadn't seized, which made the whole process painless.
-Its wise to soak the threads in WD40 or a similar penetrating oil for a few days before you want to do the job.
+Luckily they hadn’t seized, which made the whole process painless.
+It’s wise to soak the threads in WD40 or a similar penetrating oil for a few days before.

 REAR: The rear of the van sat at approx 420mm from the centre of the wheel to the lip on the wheel arch on the standard springs.